Risk Management and Insurance

 - Travel Accident Insurance

-- Travel Accident Insurance is generally provided for University of Alaska employees while in authorized university business travel status outside a 100‐mile radius from home or regular place of business.
+- Travel Accident Insurance is generally provided for University of Alaska employees while in authorized university business travel status outside a 100-mile radius from home or regular place of business.
 No additional travel accident insurance will be reimbursed for employees.
-Contact the Statewide Office of Risk Services or see their web site for current program information.
+Contact the Statewide Office of Risk Services or see its web site for current program information.

 - Reimbursement of travel accident insurance is allowed for nonemployees conducting university business.

 - Employees disregarding these regulations will be considered to be functioning outside the course and scope of their employment for any loss reimbursement or liability purposes.
 This means that an employee who incurs a loss or a claimed or actual liability as a result of a violation of these regulations will not be entitled to any loss reimbursement or to defense and/or indemnification by the University of Alaska in any action taken against him/her.